frmysantana/100-days-of-code/log.md

 ### Day 61: March 9, 2018

 **Progress**: Today I continued the Andrew Mead course.
 At this point, the Pomodoro App is practically finished; I just have to deploy it.
 So I've returned to the course to explore more React features and learn how to deploy it.
 Right now I'm going through the React-Router section.

+### Days 61 + 62: March 10 & 11, 2018

+**Progress**: On these days I finished the React-Router section and am half-way through the Redux section.
+The next sections are 'React with Redux', 'Testing Your Application', and finally 'Deploying Your Apps'.
+Starting tomorrow, I will host a repo keeping the files of these courses, as a way of demonstrating that these were not off days for me, but study days.